sihsch/EC-LLC-WNCS/README.md

 ```
 ### Step #4: Installing the requarments for the lineFollower project
 We assume you have followed all the procedures from the biggining till here.
-Now we will install the necessary library to enable run our project
+Now we will install the necessary library to enable run our project.
+Navigate into the cloned repository directory using the `cd` command:

 ```
+cd EC-LLC-WNCS\local
 pip install -r requirements.txt
 ```